-8.1.2.2 Visibility at pedestrian crossings (new subheading)
+8.1.2.2 Visibility at pedestrian crossings

-In the area leading to the crossing, there should be nothing to interfere with visibility, such as cars parked in non-parking areas [...], because pedestrians must be able to see oncoming vehicles at a sufficient distance if they are to cross safely, and vice versa.
-Accordingly, to ensure clear visibility near a pedestrian crossing, pavements should be broadened to bring the kerb into line with the roadside limit of the parking spaces, or parking should be prohibited within a distance of at least five metres before the crossing by means of appropriate road markings.
+In the area leading to the crossing, there should be nothing to interfere with visibility, because pedestrians must be able to see and be seen by oncoming vehicles at a sufficient distance if they are to cross safely.
+Accordingly, to ensure clear visibility near a pedestrian crossing, pavements should be broadened wherever possible to bring the kerb into line with the roadside limit of the parking spaces, or parking should be prohibited within a distance of at least five metres before the crossing by means of appropriate road markings, as is required by Article 23.3 of the European Agreement supplementing the Vienna Convention on Road Traffic (Ad Article 23.3).

-8.1.2.3 Facilities for pedestrian crossings (new subheading)
+8.1.2.3 Facilities for pedestrian crossings